KrAsH-CoD3/KrAsH-CoD3/ReadMe.md

 ### About Me:
 - 😶 Backend developer
-- 🦋 I enjoy writing scripts (automation)
+- 🦋 I enjoy writing scripts (automation).
-- 🔁 I love learning new stuff
+- 🔁 I love learning new stuff.
 - 🌱 I’m currently mastering Django.
-- 🔭 I recently concluded my Computer Science programme and now learning cybersecurity.
+- 🔭 I'm on path to become a cybersecurity expert.
 - 👯 I’m looking to collaborate on open-source projects and build more projects.
 - ⚡ Fun fact: I am a jovial, social and hardworking person who loves music and video games.
 I wouldn't consider myself a passionate football fan, as I often lack the interest to watch it(I've got bug to fix 😕).